Macker85/finding-football/README.md

 * ## Logo and Navigation Bar

-The logo featured in the top left of brower pages and centrally on mobile and table sizes.
-It is also prominent on all 4 pages so the user sees consistancy throughout the site. while the navbar Featured in the top right of brower pages and centrally on mobile and table sizes just under the logo, this will help users navigate the page easily without the use of the 'back' button.
+The logo featured in the top left of browser pages and centrally on mobile and table sizes.
+It is also prominent on all 4 pages so the user sees consistency throughout the site.
+While the navbar featured in the top right of browser pages and centrally on mobile and table sizes just under the logo, this will help users navigate the page easily without the use of the 'back' button.

 ![alt text](../finding-football/docs/features/logo-navbar.png)